The Order of Combat

 An independent mount retains its place in the Initiative

 the mount can take, and it moves and acts as it wishes.
-It might flee from combat, rush to Attack
+It might flee from Combat

 and devour a badly injured foe, or otherwise act against your wishes.